 This two-day workshop is designed as a beginner course for XMapTools, Theriak-Domino and Bingo-Antidote.
 Participants will be introduced to each software solution and learn how to use it routinely.
 It will involve a series of lectures of tutorials from developers and experts exploring large variety of concepts (equilibrium/disequilibrium), ingredients (thermodynamics databases) and modeling tools (forward, inverse and iterative models).
 This course will provide an important foundation accessible to high-level undergraduate students, graduate students, and professional researchers who are using or planning to use petrological modeling in their own studies.

 Pierre Lanari, PhD

-Pierre is Assistant Professor at the University of Bern (Switzerland).
+Pierre is Research Associate at the University of Bern (Switzerland).
 His research is focused on developing computer tools for the investigation of petrological processes in a large variety of metamorphic settings.
 Pierre developed XMapTools and several other computer programs for thermodynamic modeling (GrtMod, Bingo-Antidote).

 Erik Duesterhoeft, PhD

 Erik is Assistant Professor at the University of Kiel (Germany).
 His research is focused on modeling metamorphic and geodynamic processes.
 Erik developed Theriak_D an extension of Theriak-Domino for implementing thermodynamic analysis into the thermo-mechanical models as well as the modeling software Bingo-Antidote.

 PROJECT 2015-2019: CGL2015-66335-C2-2-R: Fluid Flux and Reactivity in Cortical domains and their effects in transfer and concentration of CO2 and metal